Roshni-2610/Test-your-level/README.md

-# Test-your-level
+# Test your level
-This is my first project on github
+This is my first project on github in python and its a very basic quiz on computer science